 God may bring your peace through medical intervention – and that’s ok.
 The blind man didn’t refuse healing just because Jesus used mud and spit did he?
 Who cares “how” it happens as long as it happens, Christian lady!

-Trust God and get healed whatever way is necessary.
+Trust God and get healed in whatever way is necessary.